kaisboubakri/Algorithms-and-its-elements/README.md

-# algo
+# Algorithm Sentence

-short algorithm that counts a sentence number of chars
+This is a simple Pascal program that analyzes a sentence for its length, word count, and vowel count.

+## Usage

+1. Clone this repository to your local machine using the following command: